Samvatsara2023/pd3/m1/MacDi_O_2_E.md

 ## P 11 - E

+Then she gave them all some special glasses with yellow lenses.
+'They'll help you see things from a fish's point of view.'
+'Follow me, Bo and Tyga,' Olly boasted.
+'And do the same as me..

+'Follow me!'

 ## P 12

 Familien Lille tog modigt et stort spring lige ind i midten af bogen.